How to Replace a Light Switch (Safely)

 What You’ll Need

-The non-contact voltage tester is non-negotiable.
-It tells you if the wire is “hot” (energized) before you touch it.
-It saves lives.
+A non-contact voltage tester is what tells you if the wire is “hot” (energized) before you touch it.
+The $10 it costs is the cheapest insurance you’ll buy.
+Worth the $10, every DIYer should own one.

 Step 1: Identify the Switch Type